peterhcharlton/info/safer_wearables/sops/post_participation/receiving_mail_packs.md

 Follow these steps when receiving a mail pack in the post returned from a participant:

-## Identify the participant

-Open the package, and find out the participant's study ID from either:
-- The 'return address' shown on the mail label
-- The participant ID on the questionnaire

 ## Fill out the device return receipt

 Open the 'Device return receipt' qualtrics questionnaire, and fill out the details, noting the following: